redstone-finance/redstone-oracles-monorepo/packages/fuel-connector/README.md

     - [gas usage tests](test/prices/gas-usage.spec.ts) - to be used for checking the gas costs of particular operations in various configurations and also the summary of the single item costs.
-    - [a piece of code](test/prices/transfer.spec.ts) for transferring ETHs from genesis accounts on the local network

 ## 🔥 Connecting to the contract